ROCm/rocm-examples/README.md

         - [device_sum](/Libraries/hipCUB/device_sum/): Simple program that showcases `hipcub::DeviceReduce::Sum`.
     - [hipSOLVER](/Libraries/hipSOLVER/)
         - [gels](/Libraries/hipSOLVER/gels/): Solve a linear system of the form $A\times X=B$.
-        - [getrf](/Libraries/hipSOLVER/getrf): Program that showcases how to perform a LU factorization with hipSOLVER.
         - [geqrf](/Libraries/hipSOLVER/geqrf/): Program that showcases how to obtain a QR decomposition with the hipSOLVER API.
         - [gesvd](/Libraries/hipSOLVER/gesvd/): Program that showcases how to obtain a singular value decomposition with the hipSOLVER API.
+        - [getrf](/Libraries/hipSOLVER/getrf): Program that showcases how to perform a LU factorization with hipSOLVER.
         - [potrf](/Libraries/hipSOLVER/potrf/): Perform Cholesky factorization and solve linear system with result.
         - [syevd](/Libraries/hipSOLVER/syevd/): Program that showcases how to calculate the eigenvalues of a matrix using a divide-and-conquer algorithm in hipSOLVER.
         - [syevdx](/Libraries/hipSOLVER/syevdx/): Shows how to compute a subset of the eigenvalues and the corresponding eigenvectors of a real symmetric matrix A using the Compatibility API of hipSOLVER.
         - [sygvd](/Libraries/hipSOLVER/sygvd/): Showcases how to obtain a solution $(X, \Lambda)$ for a generalized symmetric-definite eigenvalue problem of the form $A \cdot X = B\cdot X \cdot \Lambda$.
         - [syevj](/Libraries/hipSOLVER/syevj): Calculates the eigenvalues and eigenvectors from a real symmetric matrix using the Jacobi method.
+        - [sygvj](/Libraries/hipSOLVER/sygvj): Calculates the generalized eigenvalues and eigenvectors from a pair of real symmetric matrices using the Jacobi method.
     - [rocBLAS](/Libraries/rocBLAS/)
         - [level_1](/Libraries/rocBLAS/level_1/): Operations between vectors and vectors.
             - [axpy](/Libraries/rocBLAS/level_1/axpy/): Simple program that showcases the AXPY operation.